Description of random level sets by polynomial chaos expansions: Introduction

 \section{Introduction}

 The tracking and representation of moving interfaces is of interest in numerous applications ranging from material science~\cite{Imran2021}, chemical simulations~\cite{Sethian1999} to fluid-dynamics~\cite{Sethian2003}.
-Among others, level-set methods~\cite{Dervieux1980,Osher1988,Sethian1999} are used to tackle these problems.
-The main idea is to describe a moving interface as the zero-level set of a so-called level-set function.
-The moving boundary of this level-set is then described by a partial differential equation (PDE).
-The PDEs that describe the level-set equations are of Hamilton-Jacobi form.
+Among others, level set methods~\cite{Dervieux1980,Osher1988,Sethian1999} are used to tackle these problems.
+The main idea is to describe a moving interface as the zero-level set of a so-called level set function.
+The moving boundary of this level set is then described by a partial differential equation (PDE).
+The PDE that describes the level sets is a Hamilton-Jacobi equation.
 Those are equivalent to a hyperbolic form in the sense of viscosity solutions~\cite{Crandall1983,Subbotina2017,Caselles1992}.
 The hyperbolic form is often preferred for numerical purposes.
 However, also parabolic approximations are considered~\cite{Beckermann2007} that model more diffusive interfaces.

-Although level-set equations have been studied intensively since the fundamental works~\cite{Dervieux1980,Osher1988} in the 1980s, there are several open problems in the context of controllability, robustness and uncertainty quantifications, which remain an active field of research~\cite{Preusser,Nouy2009,Pettersson2019}.
+Although level set equations have been studied intensively since the fundamental works~\cite{Dervieux1980,Osher1988} in the 1980s, there are several open problems in the context of controllability, robustness and uncertainty quantifications, which remain an active field of research~\cite{Preusser,Nouy2009,Pettersson2019}.

 This work contributes to questions of uncertainty and robustness.
-For instance, model parameters are uncertain due to noisy measurements and mathematical models do not exactly describe the true physics due to epistemic uncertainties, e.g.~in constitutive equations for material models.
-In particular, if the uncertainty effects the level-set, a challenge occurs, since the use of stochastic level-sets leads to stochastic domains.
+For instance, model parameters may be uncertain due to noisy measurements.
+Mathematical models do not exactly describe the true physics due to epistemic uncertainties, e.g.~in constitutive equations for material models.
+In particular, if the uncertainty affects the level set, a challenge occurs, since the use of stochastic level sets leads to stochastic domain boundaries.
 Hence, the zero-level set is not a single closed curve anymore.
-Instead, there may be a band of possibly infinite thickness which contains all possible locations of the random zero-level set~\cite{Preusser}.
-Therefore, meaningful statistics are of interest as e.g.~confidence bounds, mean, variance and higher moments.
+Instead, there may be a band of possibly arbitrary thickness which contains all possible locations of the random zero-level set~\cite{Preusser}.
+Therefore, meaningful statistics are of interest as e.g.~confidence bounds, mean, variance and higher moments of the location of the boundary.
 To compute these statistics, the whole probability distribution must be available.